Zelenskiy plays down war fears as tensions continue to rise

 “The only reason to panic now is, if after eight years of war, we finally succumb to it,” he said.
 “Withdrawing money from our accounts, taking everything off the shelves, sharing fakes and scare stories with all our friends and acquaintances.
 All our citizens need to take a breather,” Zelenskiy added.

-US president Joe Biden said in a press conference the same day that he was convinced that Russian President Vladimir Putin was about to “move in” to Ukraine and US Secretary of State Antony Blinken separately warned that Russia could invade “at any moment” in a separate press conference in Berlin.
+US President Joe Biden said in a press conference the same day that he was convinced that Russian President Vladimir Putin was about to “move in” to Ukraine and US Secretary of State Antony Blinken warned that Russia could invade “at any moment” in a separate press conference in Berlin.

 Zelenskiy told citizens that no new war is expected and that the war has already been raging for seven years following the start of the Russian-backed insurgency in the eastern regions of Donbas.
-Zelenskiy continued there is no sign of the military situation worsening anytime soon.
+Zelenskiy continued, saying there is no sign of the military situation worsening anytime soon.
 The real attack, he said, is not on Ukrainian land, but on its people’s “nerves.”

 “What is the news, actually?
 Hasn’t this been a reality for eight years now?
 Didn’t the invasion start in 2014?” he asked.
 “These risks have existed for more than one day, and they have not become bigger.”